The 2025 State of Database DevOps is here — Get the report!

 What is database version control?

-Database versioning is applying version numbers to snapshot states of a database schema.
+Database version control, or database versioning, is applying version numbers to snapshot states of a database schema.
 Database version control systematically manages these versioned changes to a database's schema and objects, enabling teams to track, apply, and revert changes with precision and reliability.
 This capability ensures that database environments remain consistent across development, testing, and production stages, facilitating collaboration among team members, reducing deployment risks, and extending DevOps to the database workflow.

 Database version control emphasizes the tools and processes involved in tracking, managing, and applying changes to the database.
 It's about the mechanisms that allow for the safe, collaborative development of database schemas and objects, similar to how version control systems like Git manage changes to source code – hence the term Git for databases (database GitOps)